-The objective of this course is to make students to gain:
+COURSE OBJECTIVES: The objective of this course is to make students to gain:

-- Ability to apply knowledge of mathematics and engineering in calculating the mechanical properties of structural materials. - Ability to function on multi-disciplinary teams in the area of materials testing. - Ability to use the techniques, skills and modern engineering tools necessary for engineering. - Understanding of professional and ethical responsibility in the areas of material testing. - Ability to communicate effectively the mechanical properties of materials.
+- 1. Ability to apply knowledge of mathematics and engineering in calculating the mechanical properties of structural materials. - 2.
+Ability to function on multi-disciplinary teams in the area of materials testing. - 3.
+Ability to use the techniques, skills and modern engineering tools necessary for engineering. - 4.
+To perceive the professional and ethical responsibility in the areas of material testing. - 5.
+Ability to communicate effectively the mechanical properties of materials.